justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 The major difference in this report is the sampling of the mean price per voyage.

+The conversion error has been corrected.

 ## Findings

 I posted the initial article without reviewing the mean shipping cost per voyage.
-In review, I found that it would cost a billion dollars to ship CO2 per voyage on an average sized tanker ship.
-This valuable cannot be reasonable.
+I simply trusted the values returned by my algorithm.
+Upon reflection, I knew that something was mistaken.
+In review, I found that I had converted the distance in meters to centimeters by mistake.
+I had in fact elevated prices by a signficant factor that was unreasonable.

 ### Distance of Transport

 The standard deviation in mean price per voyage was found to be less than 0.
 This suggests that the distance of travel within Europe is marginal.
 The major obstacle is crossing the Atlantic to access the Gulf of Mexico.
 It is possible that an import/export port located in the Chesapeake, New England, Willmington, or Savannah could reduce the cost of navigating through the Caribbean to access Gulf based ports.

-This would present a secondary problem of piping the CO2 to the interior of the country to access the spent wells located in the Rust Belt.
+This would present a secondary problem piping the co2 to the interior of the Country to access the spent wells located in the Rust Belt.

+### Price of Transport.

+The price of transport is fixed at 12.00 USD per 100 km per tonne as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
+For reference the cost to transport standard freight from China to the United States ranges from $5,000 to $8,000 USD in total per tonne; or $5.00 to $8.00 USD per Kilo in total.
+Overcoming the cost of transport is a major barrier to actually shipping CO2 across the Atlantic.

 ### Industrial Applications

-Another study must be completed to calculate value of super critical CO2 and other form factors to industrial applications in order to attempt to justify shipping CO2 across such large distances.
-Frankly put, shipping such large quantities of CO2 to store it is most likely unreasonable.
+Another study must be completed to estimate the value of CO2 to industrial applications in order to comment on the validity of shipping it to the US in order to sell on the open market.

 ### Carbon Storage

-I do not think based on this model that the US would be a suitable storage location for European CO2.
-As mentioned previously, the only way to justify the cost would be to sell the CO2 to market for industrial applications.
+Shipping large quantities of CO2 to store in the US is most likely unreasonable.
+Especially considering that the abandoned coal mines in Germany could serve the same purpose as any in the United States.
+That said, at only about $1,468 USD average cost per voyage it is actually quite reasonable for international corporations to ship excess CO2 to the United States if tax incentives are offered to offset the cost of shipping.
+I can envision the emissions captured by US companies in Europe being shipped back to the United States in order to reduce tax liability.

 ## Limitations of the Model

 ### Accounting for the Return Trip to Port

 It is important to note that I did not account for the differential costs for the return trip to a European port.
-If we were half the findings, it would still cost about 500 million USD to ship a full tanker to the United States.
-This number seems unreasonably high.
-Though, the cost of shipping per ton was fixed at .12 USD, the distance of travel elevates pricing.
-To the point that I am worried about the validity of my model.
-I need to review the shipping cost algorithm to ensure that I am generating valid results.
+I need to revise top reflect historic trends.
+Nonetheless, the model as it is fairly accurate.

 ### Cost to Transport

-The cost to transport per 100 km is fixed at .12 USD as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
+The cost to transport per 100 km is fixed at 12.00 USD as suggested by this [source](https://ieaghg.org/docs/General_Docs/Reports/PH4-30%20Ship%20Transport.pdf).
 It accounts for the cost of liquification, shipping costs, and port fees.
 The source however, was published in 2004.
-The costs may have been reduced by technological advance and increased demand for CO2.
+The costs may have been reduced by technological advance and demand for super critical CO2 for industrial applications.

 ### Volumes of Transport